RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 #### Free Expression and Use of Intellectual Property

-The first amendment protects the freedom of speech, including commercial speech. [*Goldfarb v.
-Virginia State Bar,* (S.Sct.
-1975)](http://scholar.google.com/scholar_case?case=13155838236565589433).
+The first amendment protects the freedom of speech, including commercial speech.
 Strong federal policy permits the free use of intellectual property, words and ideas that are in general circulation and not protected by a valid copyright, patent or trademark.&hellip; The federal copyright statute only protects original works that fix the author's particular expression of an idea or concept in a tangible form.
 State statutory or common law protection against activities violating rights that are not equivalent to those granted under copyright law or protection of subject matter which is not copyrightable, including works that are not fixed in any tangible form of expression, are not preempted.&hellip; Apart from the technical arguments regarding preemption, if federal law and policy does not protect phrases such as "Here's Johnny," which is certainly not an original combination of words, state law should not protect them either under a right of publicity for want of a sufficient interest justifying protection. *See* U.S. Const., art.
 I, § 8 (purpose of copyright and patent laws is to "promote the Progress of Science and the useful Arts"); [*Zacchini.*][zaccini] (purpose of right of publicity is to promote production of works that benefit the public that are product of individual's own talents and energy).
 In addition, because copyright does not restrain the use of a mere idea or concept but only protects particular tangible expressions of an idea or concept, it has been held not to run afoul of first amendment challenges.

 Nimmer, *Does Copyright Abridge the First Amendment Guarantees of Free Speech and Press?,* 17 U.C.L.A.
 L.Rev.
 1108 (1970). *See* [*Zacchini*][zacchini] (right of publicity could not prevent station from producing own human cannonball act).]
 Apart from the possibility of outright federal preemption, public policy requires that the public's interest in free enterprise and free expression take precedence over any interest Johnny Carson may have in a phrase associated with his person.]